Julian22222/PRACTICE/Docker/README_Docker.md

 - Create Dockerfile (no extensions) File in the Root of your project, which is Docker indicator with its instruction
 - The name should be --> Dockerfile, no any other names
 - Inside of this Dockerfile we can write instructions for Docker, here we creating new Image
+- When we build an Docker Image --> it building layer by layer and creating full Image

 ```JS
 //Dockerfile instructions - EXAMPLE 1 (not fully correct example to use)